gioblu/PJON/src/strategies/AnalogSampling/specification/PJDLS-specification-v2.0.md

 ```

 ### Frame transmission
-Before a frame transmission the communication medium is analysed, if any data is received communication is detected and collision is avoided, if logic 0 is detected for a duration of one byte plus a small random time, data is transmitted encapsulated in a [SFSP (Secure Frame Separation Protocol) v1.0](/specification/SFSP-frame-separation-specification-v1.0.md) frame.
+Before a frame transmission the communication medium is analysed, if any data is received communication is detected and collision is avoided, if logic 0 is detected for a duration longer than the response time-out plus a small random time, data is transmitted encapsulated in a [SFSP (Secure Frame Separation Protocol) v1.0](/specification/SFSP-frame-separation-specification-v1.0.md) frame.

 ### Synchronous response
-A frame transmission can be optionally followed by a synchronous response of its recipient.
+A frame transmission in both master-slave and multi-master modes can be optionally followed by a synchronous response of its recipient, all devices must use the same response time-out to avoid collisions.
+The acknowledgment reception phase must be shorter than the response time-out to be successful.

 ```cpp
 Transmission                                    Response